+XawWMProtocols([wm_protocol_name])

-- XawWMProtocols([wm protocolThasmed)tion is written specifically for the file insertion and the search and replace dialog boxes.
-This action is attached to those shells by the Text widget, in order to handle ClientMessage events with the WM PROTOCOLS atom in the detail field.
-This action supports WM DELETE WINDOW on the Text widget popups, and may support other window manager protocols if necessary in the future.
-The popup will be dismissed if the window manager sends a WM DELETE WINDOW request and there are no parameters in the action call, which is the default.
-The popup will also be dismissed if the parameters include the string "wm delete window," and the event is a ClientMessage event requesting dismissal or is not a ClientMessage event.
-This action is not sensitive to the case of the strings passed as parameters. - reconnect-im() When the international resource is true, input is usually passed to an input method, a separate process, for composing.
-Sometimes the connection to this process gets severed; this action will attempt to reconnect it.
-Causes for severage include network trouble, and the user explicitly killing one input method and starting a new one.
-This action may also establish first connection when the application is started before the input method.
+This action is written specifically for the file insertion and the search and replace dialog boxes.
+This action is attached to those shells by the Text widget, in order to handle ClientMessage events with the WM_PROTOCOLS atom in the detail filed.
+This action supports WM_DELETE_WINDOW on the Text widget popups, and may support other window manager protocols if necessary in the future.
+The popup will be dismissed if the window manager sends a WM_DELETE_WINDOW request and there are no parameters in the action call, which is the default.
+The popup will also be dismissed if the parameters include the string "wm_delete_window," and the event is a ClientMessage event requesting dismissal or is not a ClientMessage event.
+This action is not sensitive to the case of the strings passed as parameters.